Islamia College, Warangal: History

 M.A.
 Rasheed Nawazi has contributed to the growth of the college by serving in various capacities for more than thirty years.
 He was an Islamic Scholar and a religious personality of Warangal district.
 He worked as a headmaster of Islamia School and the principal of the degree and junior college.

-Since 1987, the writer Mohd Bahadur Ali has worked as principal of the college.
+Since 1987, the writer Dr. Mohd Bahadur Ali has worked as the principal of the college until 2006 for a maximum period of 20 years.
+He is a well-known writer and has served as a member of academic senate at Kakatiya University.

 Present day

 In 2006, the famous poet of Warangal Azeez Ahmed Ursi took charge as In charge principal.
 After Azeez Ahmed Ursi Commerce lecturer Gulam Mohiuddin took charge as In charge Principal.
 Anees Siddiqui served as vice principal for few years.
 In the year 2013 Dr Azeez Ahmed Ursi again took the charge of Regular Principal of the college.
 After retirement of Mr Gulam Mohiuddin Dr Meer Kawkab Ali took the charge of Principal in the year 2014.

 Islamia Junior College

 Islamia Junior College is a separate unit that runs under the leadership of Mohd Ateequddin.
 The former Junior College principal was Mahboob Ahmed Mahmoodi.
 M A Sultan Mahmoodi belongs to founders family.
 After retirement of Dr Ateequddin Mr Mohammed Abdul Qadeer took the charge of Principal in the Year 2015.
 Pathan Chand Pasha holds the post of secretary of Degree College.
 The former vice-chancellor of Kakatiya University, Prof. T. Vasudev was a student of this institution.
 Recently the management of the college started Islamia Public School.
 It runs three faculties in only Urdu Medium.
 The college is recognized by the government, Kakatiya University and the University Grants Commission of India.
 The college is getting full aid from the government of Telangana and UGC.